nens/lizard-client/README.md

 ansible-playbook -i deploy/production_hosts -K deploy/deploy.yml --extra-vars="version=2.7.1"
 ```

+_NOTE: When deploying to a remote server for the first time it is required to either (i) provide the remote server with with your (locally generated) public SSH key, or (ii) use the -k flag to have Ansible launch an interactive prompt.

 ## Commit Message Convention, at a Glance
 Lizard-client compiles its CHANGELOG.md directly from the commits.
 Therefore commits have to be atomic and follow a strict convention: